Stefan-Wolff/dqm-pipeline/README.md

 * FilterContradict
 * FilterObjects

+Or simply run the complete transformation stack with `python3 transform.py`.
 To run the transformation on a specific intermediate processing state of the data, simply specify the intermediate state, i. e. `python3 transform.py -c ParseBibtex.ParseValues.CorrectOrgs`.

 ## Download base data